Ex-Bills punter Araiza won't be charged in alleged gang rape - KTVZ

 Ex-Bills punter Araiza won’t be charged in alleged gang rape

 SAN DIEGO (AP) — Prosecutors say former Buffalo Bills punter Matt Araiza will not be charged in connection with an alleged gang rape of a 17-year-old girl at an off-campus party last year when he played football for San Diego State University.
-The San Diego County District Attorney’s Office said Tuesday that no charges will be filed against any of Araiza’s former Aztec teammates who were also accused in the reported assault.
-The DA’s office says the evidence doesn’t support filing charges.
-Araiza’s lawyer and the accuser’s attorney didn’t immediately comment.
-The Bills released the rookie punter in August after the accuser filed a lawsuit.
+The San Diego County District Attorney’s Office also says no charges will be filed against any of Araiza’s former Aztec teammates who were also accused in the reported assault.
+The DA’s office says the evidence doesn’t support charges.
+Araiza’s lawyer says he’s not surprised that prosecutors are not bringing charges, but he expects a better outcome in the accuser’s civil suit.
+The Bills declined to comment.
+The team released the rookie punter in August after his accuser filed suit.